Inquiry into former armed service personnel in prison

 Before becoming an MP, Elfyn Llwyd worked as a solicitor and subsequently a barrister.
 It was during his time practising law that he became aware of the problem of many veterans entering the criminal justice system.
 Since that time, he has become a vociferous campaigner on the issue, tabling questions to Ministers and raising debates in the House of Commons.

-The inquiry is supported by Andrew Neilson (Assistant Director, Public Affairs and Policy) and Thomasin Pritchard (Policy Development Officer) from the Howard League.
-The inquiry’s academic consultant is James Treadwell, a lecturer in criminology at Leicester University.
+The inquiry’s academic consultant was James Treadwell, a lecturer in criminology at Leicester University.